 Where to start.

 If the idea of ditching all your commercial cleaning and beauty products is overwhelming, fear not!
 I’ve been working for months to get this little gem to you.
-And I’m so excited to tell you about my new ebook: Toxic Free.
+And I’m so excited to tell you about my ebook: All Natural Living.
 This is the book to get you started on your path a toxic free home.
+Best part?
+It’s only $2.99.

 With 70 recipes, tips to get started, and all the info you need to find the best ingredients, this book will help you get rid of those toxic chemicals and rid your body of the heavy task of dealing with them.
 (Oh yeah, and it will save you lots of money in the long run, too.)
 Score!